The Village Bringing Victor Oladipo Back to Life

 "We knew he was a good player," Indiana assistant Dan Burke said.
 "We weren't sure of all his strengths, all of his weaknesses.
 But … he's not afraid of anything.
 He accepts every challenge."

-Much as he had faced since kindergarten, there were skeptics.
+There were skeptics, much like Oladipo had faced since kindergarten.
 Cavaliers owner Dan Gilbert opined that the Pacers "could have done better" in their return for George had they made a deal with Cleveland rather than for Oladipo and Sabonis.
 And in slotting in for George, Oladipo wasn't merely trying to pick up for a star heading into retirement but a then-four-time All-Star entering his prime.

 "He brought a light to the organization, a brightness that no matter what, he's always positive," said Kevin Pritchard, Indiana's general manager.
 "He brings a super positiveness to the organization, and that's trickled down to everybody, including me.
 I love that."